jasonleefrench/journocoders-bbc-api/README.md

 Built as an exercise in using the BBC's Juicer API during April's Journocoders.

-Does what it says on the tin.
+~~Does what it says on the tin.~~ or it did, before it broke 😐 I think the api's busted.

 [Tutorial on BBC's Juicer API](https://github.com/basilesimon/using-an-api-tutorial/blob/master/tutorial.md)